- Thu 3 December 2020 to Sun 7 March 2021

 - 01227 862 162

-Bring your family and friends along and join us for this interactive exhibition opening on Saturday 7 November in time for Rupert Bear centenary celebrations!
+Bring your family and friends along and join us for this interactive exhibition celebrating the Rupert Bear centenary!

 You will get the opportunity to be immersed into magical seasonal landscapes, enjoy a story corner, play interactive games and create your own story as well as engaging with many original collections and artworks from the museum’s collection (some of which have never been on display before) and learn more about Canterbury’s Mary Tourtel, the creator of Rupert Bear.